 Never underestimate two-time Best-Director winner Ang Lee (“Brokeback Mountain,” “The Life of Pi”) or two-time Oscar-nominee Will Smith (“The Pursuit of Happyness,” “Ali”), who makes a bid for a comeback in a VFX-enhanced dual role in thriller “Gemini Man” (October 11, Paramount).

-Oscar nominee Dev Patel (“Lion”) takes on the title role in Armando Iannucci and Simon Blackwell’s Dickens adaptation “The Personal History of David Copperfield” (FilmNation, fall), opposite Gwendoline Christie, Tilda Swinton and Ben Whishaw, which should turn up at fall festivals seeking distribution.
+Oscar nominee Dev Patel (“Lion”) takes on the title role in Armando Iannucci and Simon Blackwell’s Dickens adaptation “The Personal History of David Copperfield” (FilmNation, fall), opposite Gwendoline Christie, Tilda Swinton and Ben Whishaw, which will open London and play Toronto as it seeks distribution.

 Three-time acting nominee Edward Norton (“Birdman”) takes on acting, writing and directing with his sophomore film, fifties drama “Motherless Brooklyn” (November 1, Warner Bros.), adapted from Jonathan Lethem’s novel.
 Norton plays the title role of an isolated private detective Lionel Essrog with Tourette’s Syndrome who tries to solve the murder of his mentor and only friend.

-Ansel Elgort follows up “The Fault in Our Stars” and “Baby Driver” with John Crowley’s Donna Tartt adaptation “The Goldfinch” (October 11, Warner Bros.).
-The release date suggests fall festival play could be in the cards, although Warners is equally likely to take the film, produced by Nina Jacobson and Brad Simpson, straight to audiences.
+Ansel Elgort follows up “The Fault in Our Stars” and “Baby Driver” with John Crowley’s Donna Tartt adaptation “The Goldfinch” (October 11, Warner Bros.), which is produced by Nina Jacobson and Brad Simpson, and will play the fall festivals.

 Revealed at CinemaCon was footage from Disney’s Fox import “Ford v.
 Ferrari” (November 15), James Mangold’s fact-based racing drama starring Oscar-winner Christian Bale (“The Fighter”) as the Le Mans race car driver who in 1966 tests a souped-up sports car designed by Ford engineer Carroll Shelby (three-time acting Oscar nominee Matt Damon) in order to beat Ferrari.
-Disney is clearly high on this one, which may head for fall festivals in keeping with its prime release date.
-This would be a great candidate to open Venice.
+Disney is clearly high on this one, which will play fall festivals.
 Both stars could be in the running for Best Actor.

 Playing a familiar figure is Oscar-winner Tom Hanks (“Forrest Gump,” “Philadelphia”), who seems perfectly cast as beloved children’s show host Fred Rogers (subject of 2018 documentary breakout “Won’t You Be My Neighbor?”) in Marielle Heller’s “A Beautiful Day in the Neighborhood” (November 22, Sony).
 Despite his remarkable recent filmography, Hanks hasn’t been nominated since “Castaway” in 2001.

-Todd Haynes’ true story “Dry Run” (Focus Features), starring Mark Ruffalo as a corporate attorney who mounts an environmental lawsuit against a polluting chemical company, may not make the fall festivals but should be released before year’s end.
-Besides his turns as the Hulk in “The Avengers” movies, Ruffalo has scored three Oscar nominations, most recently for “Spotlight.”
+Todd Haynes’ true story “Dark Water” (Focus Features), starring Mark Ruffalo as a corporate attorney who mounts an environmental lawsuit against a polluting chemical company, may not make the fall festivals but should be released before year’s end.
+Besides his turns as the Hulk in “The Avengers” movies, Ruffalo has starred in three movies that earned him Oscar nominations, most recently for “Spotlight.”

 Sight unseen, a number of promising projects could yield some Oscar prospects on paper but need to play in front of audiences before we know their fate.
-Oscar nominee Ian McKellen and Oscar-winner Helen Mirren could be Oscar bait in McKellen’s “Gods and Monsters” director Bill Condon’s romantic mystery thriller “The Good Liar” (November 15, Warner Bros.) about a con man coaxing a wealthy widow to the altar, but again, the studio may choose to take a commercial route.
+Oscar nominee Ian McKellen and Oscar-winner Helen Mirren could be Oscar bait in McKellen’s “Gods and Monsters” director Bill Condon’s romantic mystery thriller “The Good Liar” (November 15, Warner Bros.) about a con man coaxing a wealthy widow to the altar.
 “Get Out” Oscar nominee Daniel Kaluuya stars in Melina Matsoukas’ promising romantic drama “Queen & Slim,” which Universal has slotted in prime time, November 27.

 Per usual, contenders are listed in alphabetical order.
 No one will be deemed a frontrunner unless I have seen the film.